 D. I, II, and III

 The answer is D because all three statements are true.
 We can create a diagram that shows the relative pH’s vertically, where higher on the diagram is a higher page.
-The first relationship puts Z on top, then W, then X; the second adds that Y is also below Z and above X. The results looks like this.
+The first relationship puts Z on top, then W, then X; the second adds that Y is also below Z and above X. The results look like this.

 The European bee-eater is a migratory bird species except for its African population, which does not migrate.
 Migratory bee-eaters fly from Europe to Africa.
 Given this information, which of the following statements, if any, must be true?